 - The Future

-Andy Last co-founded salt in 2000 and is now CEO of MullenLowe salt, following the acquisition by MullenLowe in 2017.
-He has led the development of MullenLowe salt’s Social Purpose model to create sustainable, progressive campaigns for brands and businesses.
-He has worked since 2006 on Lifebuoy soap’s award-winning social mission, described as the ‘best social program ever’ by David Aaker, Professor Emeritus at the University of California, Berkeley's Haas School of Business.
-He is a regular speaker and guest lecturer on social purpose and sustainability, a B Corp ambassador, and a member of the Medinge Group Think Tank.
+Andy Last co-founded salt in 2000 and led the development of the company’s Social Mission approach to create sustainable, progressive campaigns for brands and businesses.
+He has worked since 2006 on Lifebuoy soap’s award-winning social mission, described as the “best social program ever” by David Aaker, Professor Emeritus at the Haas School of Business.
+He led salt to be in the first group of UK companies to be accredited as a B-Corporation in 2015 and is now a B-Corp Ambassador as well as a member of the Medinge Group, the brands with a conscience think tank.

 Praise for the second edition: